Package 'PeerPerformance'

 screen_beta

 Boolean to screen all factors' coefficients (beta).
-Default: screen_beta=FALSE (i.e. only outputs the alpha).
-If screen_beta=TRUE, each element of the returned list will have a new first dimension representing each coefficient (the first one being alpha)
+Default: screen_beta = NULL, in which case the value is taken from control$screen_beta (itself defaulting to FALSE, i.e. only the alpha is screened).
+When supplied directly, the argument takes precedence over the control list.
+If TRUE, each element of the returned list will have a new first dimension representing each coefficient (the first one being alpha).

 Details